SweetSophia/mifitxiaomipiholelist/README.md

 # mifitxiaomipiholelist
 MiFit/Xiaomi PiHole Bock List

-Block List for PiHole to block the countless URL connections made by the MiFit App to Chinese Webservices like weibo, qq, etc. Allow connections to Xiaomi addresses to maintain Mi Fit functionality.
+Block List for PiHole to block the countless connections made by the MiFit App to Chinese webservices like amap, weibo, qq, etc

-Note: I won't add Xiaomi connections to the list, as Xiaomi apps won't be able function properly.
-This list is for dubious connections to non-Xiaomi services through Xiaomi Apps.
+Note: I won't add Xiaomi/Huami connections to the list (like api-mifit-de.huami.com ), as Xiaomi apps won't be able function properly then.
+This list is for unwanted connections to third-party Chinese services

 Examples:
-weibo
+amao
 umeng
 qq
-amap
+weibo
 etc.

 Copy this into your Blocklist: